genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_data-pipeline.md

 }
 ```

 In the above script, we define a CSV file source.
-We configure the location as a local filesystem source with an absolute path to the user account `positions`'s **run/runtime/fileIngress** directory.
+We configure the location as a local filesystem source with an absolute path to the user account's `positions` **run/runtime/fileIngress** directory.
 This directory should be created automatically the first time your application is started.

 The remaining configuration defines a mapper from our CSV to the data model of the `TRADE` table.